top of page

 A hybrid of learning theories in instructional design

-As a minicourse, we will start off with a target audience and end-user in mind in providing cooking and convenience for busy people.
-The course would also be considered a low-bar entry point to Japanese, much like Duo Lingo, a hobby-based approach.
+As a minicourse, we will start off with a target audience and end-user in mind in providing food culture overview, navigation for dining in and out for busy people.
+The course would also be considered a low-bar entry point to Japanese, much like Duo Lingo, with a hobby-based approach.

 Autonomy with an MKO (More knowledgeable other)